Sebastian Capozucchi: Detroit City FC

 In 2020, Capozucchi signed with NISA side Detroit City, making five regular season appearances and two post-season appearances for the club during a season affected by the COVID-19 pandemic.

 Chattanooga Red Wolves

 On March 5, 2021, Capozucchi signed with USL League One side Chattanooga Red Wolves.
 He made his debut on May 8, 2021, starting in a 1–0 win over North Texas SC.

+Don Carlo Misilmeri

+In October 2024, Capozucchi returned to Italy and joined Don Carlo Misilmeri in the Eccellenza Sicilia.

-Personal
+Personal life

 Capozucchi was born in Chile, born to a Chilean mother and Argentine father, Walter Capozucchi, who was also a professional soccer player.
 Capozucchi lived in Argentina, Chile and Guatemala all before the age of nine.
 After which, Sebastian moved to New Jersey in the United States.
 He played prep soccer at Memorial High School in West New York, New Jersey, graduating in 2013.